FAQ & Submission Guidelines

 COMMENTS: We accept no responsibility for plagiarism on the part of a contributor.
 Copyright reverts to individual authors upon publication.
 We require one-time paper and electronic rights (which means your work may appear in our print magazine and/or in our blog).
 Please note: that by submitting to us, you will be added to our Cloud 9 Publishing newsletter email list.
 Don’t worry, we won’t abuse the privilege, and you have the option to unsubscribe.
 All prices, policies, and fees are subject to change without notice.

 REGARDING AUTHOR BIOS: We love it when authors send us their bios, it helps us know who you are.
-Often we include all or part of an author's bio in the magazine (usually after a short story or article at the editor's discretion) but we do not promise that your bio will be used.
+Occasionally, we include all or part of an author's bio in the magazine (usually after a short story or article at the editor's discretion) but we do not promise that your bio will be used.

 TYPO AND ERROR POLICY: We follow the generally accepted industry standard as referenced in the New York Public Library’s Writer’s Guide to Style and Usage.
 We cannot reproduce material in its entirety.
 We will print an errata/erratum notice in a subsequent issue or on the website.

-NOTE: The above guidelines may seem a bit long and involved, but trust us.
-Every potential issue has happened to us in the past.
+NOTE: The above guidelines may seem a bit long and involved, but trust us, every potential issue has happened to us in the past.

 ga('create', 'UA-104381417-1', 'auto');